gisisfun/fun_with_gnaf/README.md

 # Fun with G-NAF
 **Introduction**

-Using the Geospatial National Address File (G-NAF) can be fun and enjoyable once you can see how it works outside of the Value Added Reseller (VAR) products.
-The code here can be used to gain this understanding.
+Using the Geospatial National Address File (G-NAF) can be fun and enjoyable experience once you see how it works outside of the Value Added Reseller (VAR) environment.
+The code here can be used to gain this knowledge.

 **Geospatial National Address File (G-NAF)**